bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 it will not give any information about what specific choices (e.g. basis sets and XC functionals) are best for your system.

+Examples of QM/MM input files for CP2K can be found in the `Bioexcel QM/MM benchmark suite <https://github.com/bioexcel/qmmm_benchmark_suite>`_.

 --------------------------------------
 Mechanics of a DFT calculation in CP2K
 --------------------------------------